What do the clubs say they stand for?

 2013 slogan - Proudly Sydney

 The 2016 slogan was very camp and perhaps an attempt to ride off Sydney's Gay and Lesbian Mardi Gras image.
+Perhaps this was an attempt to counter GWS's phallic marketing of the time.

 Ideal sponsors - Durex condoms, Sydney Gay & Lesbian Mardi Gras